 It is generally advised to avoid or limit exposure to any sound above 85 decibels.
 This also depends on how often, the length of exposure and how close you are in proximity to the sound.
 Here's some general guidance on hearing loss decibels:

 How loud is too loud?

 To understand how loud is too loud, it helps to know the concept of "duration-level trade off."

-Occupational health research finds that for the average person, an exposure of 85dB is safe up to 8 hours.
-This "safe zone" is an estimate—some people are more vulnerable depending on their genetics.
+For the average person, an exposure of 85dB is safe up to eight hours.
+This "safe zone" is an estimate.
+Some people are more vulnerable depending on their genetics.
 For some, exposure to less than this limit can still cause hearing loss.

 Workplace limits for noise levels in Canada

 Each province/territory regulates noise exposure limits in the workplace.
 The longest permitted exposure time is eight hours, which assumes you are in quiet the remaining 16 hours.
 This exposure allowance changes if a person has noisy hobbies.

 Some provinces and territories have a mandatory hearing conservation program.
 The program is enforced when workplace noise exceeds a certain level.
 This level varies depending on the province or territory.